Trumpism: Gender and masculinity

-Opposition to aspects of transgender rights is a theme of Trumpism.
+Opposition to transgender rights is a theme of Trumpism.

 Christian Trumpism

 Some Christian Trump supporters view him as divinely ordained and "chosen by God", and some compare him to Jesus, with opposition to him seen as spiritual warfare.
 Trump shared and played a video entitled "God Made Trump" at several of his rallies explicitly comparing him to a messianic figure in religious terms.
 Trump is frequently described among some of his Christian supporters as an Old Testament hero, with Cyrus the Great or David frequently mentioned.
 The New York Times describes his supporters seeing him as one of several "morally flawed figures handpicked by God to lead profound missions aimed at achieving overdue justice or resisting existential evil".
 This framing has been described as "vessel theology" which allows for support of Trump and excuses his prior sexual misconduct and adultery.
 Trump has strong support with members of the dominionist New Apostolic Reformation, and many Trump administration officials are aligned with the group.